jweiland-net/jwtools2/Documentation/ChangeLog/Index.rst

 *   [TASK] Testing Framework migrated to TYPO3 Tesing Framework
 *   [TASK] Remove support for TYPO3 11 and lower versions
 *   [TASK] Removed jwtools2:executeExtensionUpdate command line controller as it is obsolete.
+*   [TASK] Removed typo3UploadFieldsInTopOfEB configuration as it is not possible to change upload form without Xclass.
 *   [TASK] Removed deprecated functions and usages